LIKKIM/LIKKIM_App/Readme.md

 ---

-## License
+## License & Usage

-This project is distributed under a permissive license for integration and community contribution.
-It does **not** include firmware, hardware specifications, or cryptographic implementation details for security reasons.
+This codebase is open for community use and UI integration purposes only.
+It excludes device internals, firmware logic, or cryptographic designs to maintain secure boundaries.

 ---

 ## Disclaimer

-This software is part of a security-critical ecosystem.
-All interactions with the hardware device are abstracted and protected.
-Unauthorized analysis or reverse engineering of communication protocols is strictly prohibited.

-For contributions or support, please contact the project maintainers through official channels.
+This software is a part of a secure interaction system.
+No financial transactions, private data handling, or blockchain operations are performed in this application.
+For questions or collaborations, please contact the maintainers through verified channels.

 ---